babelouest/ulfius/API.md

 They allow to send an HTTP request with the parameters specified by the `_u_request` structure.
 Use the parameter `_u_request.http_url` to specify the distant URL to call.

 You can fill the maps in the `_u_request` structure with parameters, they will be used to build the request.
-Note that if you fill `_u_request.map_post_body` with parameters, the content-type `application/x-www-form-urlencoded` will be use to encode the data.
+Note that if you fill `_u_request.map_post_body` with parameters, the content-type `application/x-www-form-urlencoded` will be used to encode the data.

 The response parameters is stored into the `_u_response` structure.
 If you specify NULL for the response structure, the http call will still be made but no response details will be returned.
 If you use `ulfius_send_http_request`, the response body will be stored in the parameter `response->*body*`.